Teachinghearts |

 In fact our existence is the result of the random choices of our parents.

-Those who choose Him are saved only because we responded to His merciful offer.
+Those who choose Him are saved only because they responded to His merciful offer.
 They chose mercy.

 He saw what He could do to make more people live and He made a plan.